Tasneemfahmi/c-cube-eg/DISCOUNT_SYSTEM_README.md

 This document describes the comprehensive discount system implemented for the C³ Cube e-commerce platform.
 The system supports various discount types, with the initial implementation focusing on "Buy X Get Y Free" promotions.

+**Important**: Only **one discount applies at a time** - the system automatically selects the best discount based on priority criteria.

 ## Features Implemented

 ### 1. Core Discount Engine